aoterodelaroza/acpdb/README.md

 file can be easily generated with utilities such as grep or awk.
 Blank lines and comments (#) are ignored.

-The number and units of these calculated values depends on the property type for the insertion:
+The number and units of these calculated values must be consistent with the corresponding property types.
+If a structure name is repeated in several lines, the values are appended to the same vector.

-- ENERGY_DIFFERENCE and ENERGY: a single value is read for each structure, the total energy in Hartree.

-Only the necessary fields to satisfy the property type are read from each line.

 ### Deleting Data